CreateIO/DQMatchSets/README.md

 # DQMatchSets

+Template resources are HIERARCHICAL!!
+This means that templates that are global (or at least for use in the US) should be in the "US" folder.
+Templates (or parts of a template) that are unique to a specific region should be in the specific folder appropriate to them (i.e. "US/US11001" for DC, or "US/US24510 for Baltimore city).
+Note that under any of these folders, you can put template resources in their sub-folders to group them if needed (such as "US/US11001/filters" for example).

+   The DQ will look for the resource in the folder "US" first, then attempt to read the same resource from the local region folder.
+If it exists in the local region, any (or all) of the JSON objects in that local region folder resource will replace or override the same JSON object (if it exists) in the "US" folder.

 To add or change a template resource:
 1) create a new branch in the DQMatchSets repository off of the “test” branch.
 2) Commit and push your new or modified files up to the repository in your new branch.